getify/Functional-Light-JS/manuscript/ch8.md

 }
 ```

-**Note:** The first `maxEven(..)` call is not in PTC position, but since it only passes in `num2`, it only recurses just that one level then returns right back out; this is only a trick to avoid repeating the `%` logic.
+**Note:** The first `maxEven(..)` call is not in PTC position, but because it only passes in `num2`, it only recurses just that one level then returns right back out; this is only a trick to avoid repeating the `%` logic.
 As such, this call won't increase the growth of the recursive stack, any more than if that call was to an entirely different function.
 The second `maxEven(..)` call is the legitimate recursive call, and it is in fact in PTC position, meaning our stack won't grow as the recursion proceeds.

 It should be repeated that this example is only to illustrate the approach to moving recursion to the PTC form to optimize the stack (memory) usage.
 The more direct way to express a max-even algorithm might indeed be a filtering of the `nums` list for evens first, followed then by a max bubbling or even a sort.